content:medicine:diseases:a-f:carpal_tunnel_syndrome

 Most instances of Carpal Tunnel Syndrome are 'idiopathic' that's to say 'of unknown cause'.

-'Contributing factors' - i.e. factors which make it more likely to develop CTS - include trauma or injury to the wrist, an overactive pituitary gland, an underactive thyroid gland, rheumatoid arthritis, repeated use of vibrating hand tools, fluid retention during pregnancy or menopause, or the development of a cyst or tumor in the canal.
+'Contributing factors' - i.e. factors which make it more likely to develop CTS - include trauma or injury to the wrist, an overactive pituitary gland, an underactive thyroid gland, rheumatoid arthritis, repeated use of vibrating hand tools, fluid retention during pregnancy or menopause, or the development of a cyst or tumor in the carpal tunnel.

 It's often associated with, but is not the same as RSI.
 Estimates are that around 5% of the population suffers from the condition.